Met Office confirms 2025 was UK’s warmest year on record

 The mean average temperature for the country across 2025 was 10.09C, beating the previous record of 10.03C set just three years earlier in 2022.

-All of the UK’s top 10 warmest years have now occurred in the past two decades, with four of the top five taking place in the current decade.
+Four of the UK’s top five warmest years have now occurred in the current decade, with all of the top 10 taking place in the past two decades.

+Persistent spells of dry and sunny weather across the country in 2025, caused by a string of high-pressure systems, meant that every month except January and September were warmer than average, the Met Office said.

+Records were soon being broken, as first spring and then summer proved to be the UK’s warmest on record, while spring was the driest in the UK for more than 100 years.

 Dr Mark McCarthy, head of climate attribution at the Met Office, said: “We’re increasingly seeing UK temperatures break new ground in our changing climate, as demonstrated by a new highest UK mean temperature record just three years after the last record.